A Vibrant Perspective: Ivey Hayes and His Colorful Works of Art

 A vibrant perspective of Ivey Hayes’ art has always stood out in my mind.
 Before his death in 2012, the South Eastern North Carolina artist was known for creating vibrant paintings from his unique perspective.
-And unlike my interactions with the art of Minnie Evans, I actually had the opportunity to meet Hayes at an annual Spring festival along the Cape Fear River of Wilmington, North Carolina.
+Unlike my interactions with the art of Minnie Evans, I actually had the opportunity to meet Hayes at an annual Spring festival along the Cape Fear River of Wilmington, North Carolina.
 It must have been my birthday because he ended up giving me a postcard-sized print of one of his paintings – thereby starting an early appreciation with his work(s)!
-I recently stumbled across that print and thought “who better to share with but you lovely readers!”
+I recently stumbled across that print and thought “who better to share with but you, lovely readers!”

 A Vibrant Perspective

 They are filled with geometric patterns and silhouettes.
 Unlike Minnie Evans’ work, Hayes’ work is more discernible in nature.
 But what is evident, is that they both received visions of some sort.
-The visions took them over and they had to paint or draw, allowing the colors to be the focal point of their respective works.
+The visions took over them and they had to paint or draw, allowing the colors to be the focal point of their respective works.
 Although he painted in an abstract manner and heavily with acrylics and oils, the artist showed great strength with realistic watercolor portraits that are worth discussing too, as they are a part of his larger overall oeuvre.